What happens after a survey on a house?

-- Be knowledgeable about the issues: If the seller is open to renegotiation, gather as much information as you can on the extent of the problem(s) and get quotes on how much it will cost to fix – your Chartered Surveyor can help you here.
+- Be knowledgeable about the issues: If the seller is open to renegotiation, gather as much information as you can on the extent of the problem(s) and get quotes on how much it will cost to fix – your surveyor can help you here.

 - Be realistic: If you’ve done your research then you’ll have a fair idea of what counts as a reasonable reduction in price for the issues found.
 Don’t go asking for an unfairly large price reduction, or else you may end up irritating the seller and make gazumping more likely.